qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

     - `seller`: seller info
       - `address`: seller's qlc address
       - `name`: seller's name
+    - `quoteId`: id of the quotation
     - `connections`: array of connection params
+      - `itemId`: item id of this connection
+      - `quoteItemId`: item id of the quotation
       - `connectionName`:
       - `srcCompanyName`:
       - `srcRegion`: